wrf/genomeGTFtools/README.md

 By convention, the longest chromosomes are numbered first.
 This naturally applies to scaffolds as well.
 Contigs/scaffolds can be renumbered and reordered with `number_contigs_by_length.py` script.
 Use the option `-c` to specify an additional output file of the conversion vector, that can be used to rename the scaffold column in any GFF file with the `rename_gtf_contigs.py` script.

 ## pfam2gff
-This has two modes: one will convert the "tabular" hmmscan output (generated using PFAM-A (`Pfam-A.hmm`), which can be found in [the FTP section of PFAM](http://pfam.xfam.org/) as the database) into a protein GFF with domains at the protein positions.
+This has two modes: one will convert the "tabular" hmmscan output (generated using PFAM-A (`Pfam-A.hmm`), which can be found in [the FTP section of PFAM](http://pfam.xfam.org/) as the hmm database, or direct download from `ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz`) into a protein GFF with domains at the protein positions.

-  `hmmscan --cpu 4 --domtblout stringtie.pfam.tab ~/PfamScan/data/Pfam-A.hmm stringtie_transdecoder_prots.fasta > stringtie.pfam.log`
+  `hmmscan --domE 0.1 --cpu 4 --domtblout stringtie.pfam.tab ~/PfamScan/data/Pfam-A.hmm stringtie_transdecoder_prots.fasta > stringtie.pfam.log`

   `pfam2gff.py -i stringtie.pfam.tab > stringtie.pfam.gff`